axelriet/LwMQ.net/docs/guide/messaging.rst

 the host operating system and potentially headless VMs and Containers having no virtual network hardware attached.

+In the future, LwMQ will enable cross-VM and cross-container communication through *direct memory access* when the needed support is exposed by the underlying hypervisor and OS.

 Together, these features enable new scenarios for locally distributed and networked application communicating without borders at the highest throughput allowed by the hardware.